 In 2014-2015, within the program of the Ministry of Education and Science “Implementation and monitoring of the national education plan”, a guide for teachers’ “Healthy Lifestyle” was developed, which, along with other issues, contains the material on the dependence on psychoactive substances.
 The guide has been uploaded to the following web-portal (http://ncp.ge/ge/djansaghi-tskhovrebis-tsesirogorts-kompetentsia/djansaghi-tskhovrebis-tsesi) and is accessible for any interested person.

 Within the framework of the State Antidrug Strategy Action Plan, the legal public body (LEPL) National Center for Teachers’ Professional Development conducts training for primary school teachers and class masters.
 One of the training modules is “Development of effective communication and cooperation skills in primary school children” dedicated to the development of different social skills among grade-schoolers, including ability to say “No”, assertive communication and peaceful resolution of conflict.
 The issues related to psychoactive substances or different risk behaviors are not explicitly presented in the module.
 According to the Ministry of Education and Science (MoES), school children acquire preventive information (in particular, general information about dependence on different psychoactive substances and healthy lifestyle) within different teaching modules, like biology, civic education, etc. This information is presented in the form of “pervading” themes.

-PREVENTION THE DRUG SITUATION IN GEORGIA 15 In 2015, MoES approved the Parent Development and Involvement Program in the framework of which it is planned to design an electronic guidebook which provides parents with information on their child’s development and healthy lifestyle.
 According to MoES the subprogram “Functioning of the medical center within public schools and activities of school doctor’s”, in addition to providing health care services to school children and staff, aims to promote a healthy lifestyle and inform teachers and children on healthcare and prevention issues (Ministry of Education and Science of Georgia, 2016)

-To address the gap in targeted school-based primary prevention, Ilia State University and Foundation Global Initiative on Psychiatry in cooperation with the Addictology Department of the Charles University in Prague initiated a project to pilot the European Drug Abuse Prevention Program (EU-Dap) in Georgia in 2012.
+In all public schools as well as several private schools in Georgia operates the LEPL Office of Resource Officers of Educational Institutions - bailiffs’ service (the so called Mandaturi) responsible for discipline and safety on the school territory.
+Bailiffs’ Service staff is also responsible for identification of psychoactive substance consumption cases and the prevention/ eradication of drug use.
+The Ministry of Sport and Youth Affairs of Georgia implements activities aiming to establish a healthy lifestyle (physical exercises, expeditions, workshops on civic education) (Ministry of Sport and Youth Affairs of Georgia, 2016).
+The LEPL Crime Prevention Center and the Ministry of Justice of Georgia carry out preventive work with vulnerable groups, like children and adolescents referred by schools due to delinquency problems, juvenile probationers and convicts, internally displaced adolescents, etc. The named interventions did not target psychoactive substances in 2015.

+Two campaigns were conduced during 2015-2016, namely:

+On November 10-17, 2015, MoES of Georgia organized an International Week of Science and Innovation, in the framework of which public lectures on biopsychology and neuroscience of psychoactive substance abuse as well as the effect of harmful habits on the sleep-wake cycle were delivered.

+On June 26, the International Day against Drug Abuse, was celebrated by many educational institutions throughout the country.
+Presentations were made on drug abuse, HIV prevention and prevalence - (Georgian Ministry of Education and Science, 2016).

 Problem drug use